antoinefalisse/ISB21-workshop/README.md

 - Gil Serrancoli: gil.serrancoli@upc.edu
 - Friedl De Groote: friedl.degroote@kuleuven.be

-Credit to Tom van Wouwe for the initial implementation of the code used for this workshop.
+Credit to Tom Van Wouwe for the initial implementation of the code used for this workshop.